 White Bean, Red Pepper and Lentil Stew

-1/2 cup lentils ( I have always used red but brown may be better)
+1/2 cup lentils ( I have always used red but brown may be better)1/2 cup dried navy beans

 soak - bring to boil and let sit at least 1 hour or soak overnight